The wind is essential to sailing. A sailboat will not move forward without wind, so every sailor knows that wind can become their best friend.

 The Becalmed State Of Ancient Ships

 The ancient sailors could not sail without wind; they had to row or be towed.
-Not being able to sail because there was no wind was so common, so there is even a term for it that is known as becalmed.
+Not being able to sail because there was no wind was so familiar, so there is even a term for it that is known as becalmed.

 In the Collins Dictionary, the word becalmed is defined as: